 Also Check: What is Quality Education?
 Meaning and Importance

-There are several changes in the new education policy that has been implemented in the Indian education system.
+There are several changes in the new national education policy that has been implemented in the Indian education system.
 Candidates can go through the changes stated below.

 - Children Can Start Schooling Early